 Books for beginning readers

 You Are Not Small.
+All of Anna Kang’s wonderful books belong on a book list for beginning readers!
 Whenever my son starts to read aloud a book with me without my begging and pleading, I know I have a winner.
 This clever and amusing book about comparisons was also this year’s Theodor Seuss Geigel award recipient.
 It is well suited for back and forth reading, so my son would read one character’s dialogue and I would read the other’s.
 He loved switching up the parts, and I loved how that got him to keep reading.

 Ling & Ting: Twice as Silly.
+Grace Lin has a great series for beginning readers.
 I am always on the hunt for silly, funny books because those are the ones that grab my emerging reader’s attention.
 He loves to laugh and find the ridiculousness in every situation.
 As a result, he loves this easy reader about twins.

 Good Night, Knight.
-Betsy Lewin has a number of easy readers in the “I Like to Read” series.
+Betsy Lewin.
+The “I Like to Read” series is a great addition to any summer book list for beginning readers.
 We particularly enjoyed this one about a knight and his horse who wear themselves out looking for golden cookies.
 If this book is a good level for your child, be sure to pick up some of the other books in the series.

 The Littlest Leaguer.
 It’s always nice to have a classic on the list so parents can feel nostalgic while helping their kids learn to read.
 It’s also much, much longer than contemporary easy readers, although it also has a nice story arc to keep kids’ attention span.
 I’m still working on getting my son to read longer books so I’m hoping this story about a small boy with big baseball dreams does the trick.